dyammons/scrna-scripts/README.md

 ########## END MODIFY #########
 ```

-With the sif downloaded we are ready to run the code.
-Before submitting a job,

 Lastly, we will enter in some metadata that will be used to colorize the samples and get short sample names loaded in.

 To do this we will open the `./metaData/refColz.csv` in a text editor and modify it as desired.
 The columns `orig.ident` should exactly match the samples names as defined in the `input` sub-directories.
 The `name` column can be anything you want, typically a short hand for the sample name.

 Once the values are entered in the Rscript and the metadata is entered we are ready to run the preliminary script.
+So, let's exit the container and prepare the `.sbatch` file.

 ```sh
 #get out of the container